schwid/hugo-schwid/content/posts/triples-with-bitwise-and-equal-to-zero.md

 If we group elements in pairs and use information that max value is `2^16=65535`, then we can convert this problem in to `O(n*n)` one.

+Another way to solve this problem is to use dynamic programming.
+Unfortunatelly, performance of this solution is not better than pairs approach.